 Section 5: Direct Feeds: How can Public Authorities automate/publish their policies as Open Data and feed trackers/mapping directly?
 (Project Lockdown)

 Scope: How can Public Authorities (PAs) automate/publish their policies as Open Data and feed trackers/mapping directly?
-This session will explore:
+This session explored:

 - How would PAs proceed to publish policies in Open Data formats?